carlnys/fullstack-code-test/README.md

 For the additional tracks, I went with the Frontend/Web track.
 I addressed each bullet point but skipped adding a route handling put/patch requests.
 Furthermore, I went for a simple vanilla JS solution instead of using e.g. React since that felt a bit overkill.

+The database should have some preloaded services which can be seen in the frontend.
+All three cases of service statuses can be showcased ("OK", "UNKOWN" and "FAIL").
+Add a new service to briefly see the unkown state.
+(I increased to polling to once every five seconds, instead of once every minute to quickly see results.)

 # KRY code assignment

 One of our developers built a simple service poller.